-Sulfathiazole sodium is a bacteriostatic sulfonamide antibiotic.
+Sulfathiazole Sodium is a bacteriostatic sulfonamide antibiotic.
 Sulfathiazole acts as a competitor with para-aminobenzoic acid (PABA) in the folic acid synthesis pathway.
-Sulfathiazole sodium is sparingly soluble in aqueous solution 0.373 mg/mL.
+It is used in veterinary research in animal models to inhibit folate formation by gut bacteria.
+Sulfathiazole Sodium is sparingly soluble in aqueous solution.

 |Mechanism of Action||Sulfonamide will be catalyzed to competitive combine with the pteridine instead of the para-aminobenzoic acid (PABA) during folic acid synthesis, inhibiting production of folic acid.
 Resistance is due to the alteration of dihydropteroate synthase or alternative pathway for folic acid synthesis.|

 |Spectrum||Sulfathiazole is a broad spectrum antibiotic targeting a wide range of Gram-positive and Gram-negative bacteria and mycoplasma.|

 Sulfathiazole Sodium is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-positive and Gram-negative microbial isolates.
 Medical microbiologists use AST results to recommend antibiotic treatment options.